 Where to Eat in the Inner and Outer Sunset

-The Sunset District, which runs south of Golden Gate Park, is full of international restaurants; especially along Ninth Avenue, which is not far from popular attractions such as the California Academy of Sciences, de Young Museum and San Francisco Botanical Garden.
-These neighborhood restaurants are easily reached via the N-Judah Muni Metro from downtown.
-Here are a few highlights of some local favorites that visitors would enjoy,
+The Sunset District lies south of Golden Gate Park and features plenty of outstanding international restaurants, especially along Ninth Avenue, which is not far from popular attractions such as the California Academy of Sciences, the de Young Museum and the San Francisco Botanical Garden.
+These neighborhood restaurants are easily reached via the N-Judah Muni Metro from downtown San Francisco.
+Here are a few local favorites that visitors can enjoy.

 Arizmendi Bakery (1331 Ninth Ave.)